KSanthanesh/GK-Quiz-Challenge/README.md

 ### Purpose of Website
 The game is created to test the User to test their General Knowledge.
 This will help the kids to learn Various topics in more interesting way.

+## Scope
+I want younger children to play this game to improve their General Knowledge.

+### Features
+The game is  designed multiple choice questions.
+Allow the user to choose to play the game or quit the game.
+Four choices of answer are given for each questions.
+Scores are displayed as number of questions answer correctly as well as in percentage too.

+### Future Features
+- Add more questions from different subjects and different categories.
+- Randamise questions.

+## Structure
+The website is designed to run a single flow.
+The user have to answer each question before go to the next questions.

+### Flow Chart
+Flow chart is used for this website.

+## Technologies Used:
+- GitHub- to save the project code and host the live  project.
+- GitPod- is an open source platform for automated and ready-to-code.